Watch the full and inspiring interview with Diego

 And now the problem is that most people don’t quite like this

-and they also satisfy somehow the primary need that we all look (unintelligible) which is the need to feel safe.
+Because we all like to protect our beliefs, whatever they are because they gave us a sense of identity Share on Xand they also satisfy somehow the primary need that we all look (unintelligible) which is the need to feel safe.
 That is what the brain wants, because the brain doesn’t feel safe, if the brain doesn’t feel safe or cannot operate properly, (unintelligible).

-Because maybe it is based on some illusion.
+The problem is that what we think is safe to us is not necessarily true and it doesn’t necessarily match in reality.
+Share on XBecause maybe it is based on some illusion.
 This year, particularly with the pandemic we saw sky rocketing of conspiracy theories, for example.

 There’s a reason behind that, the collective behavior and personal behavior is fundamentally working just the same.
 People want to feel safe.
 They want they don’t feel safe because the future is uncertain.
 And when they want to feel safe, they take the shortcut.
 So instead of really reasoning, what can I do with my condition, my anger, they take the shortcut it’s usually about the most predictable of the human reactions, which is denial, blaming and believing, and we know how the story actually goes.